RaneemAlomair/Meetings-Calendar/README.md

 - Tap **+** → Add meeting
 - Tap a meeting → Edit or Delete
 - Swipe left on a row → Delete
+---

+> Created by *Raneem Alomair* 👩🏻‍💻 — a iOS developer.